Washoe County appoints 3 legislators for special session on proposed Raiders stadium

 She also thinks any special session should be called after the November election.

-Jesse Haw, a Reno developer, was appointed to Senate District 15 and replaces former Republican Sen. Greg Brower, who resigned to take a job with the Department of Justice in Washington, D.C.
+Jesse Haw, a Reno developer, was appointed to Senate District 15 and replaces former Republican Sen. Greg Brower, who resigned to take a job with the Justice Department in Washington, D.C.

 Haw said he hasn’t read the specifics of the proposal and speculates details may change before lawmakers convene.
 He said it’s hard to “give it an up or down” and he needs to study the particulars.